ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] Superficially
 # [fit] similar.

 ^ Pretty reliable.
 We know when our providers are down before they do sometimes.
 Writes are separated from reads.
 Scaled by throwing hardware & $ at the problem.
-One really big invisible change here.

 ---